ModelEarth/webhook/README.md

 3. One common issue if CNAME records cannot be verified.
     [Source](https://developers.cloudflare.com/dns/manage-dns-records/troubleshooting/cname-domain-verification/) : To get verified, turn off proxy for the 4 MailTrap CNAME records.
 Retain "Flatten CNAME at apex", the default and only option in Cloudflare.

+## To Create your Own Copy

+1. Optionally create a private repository on GitHub, or a secure environment variable
+2. Clone your repo to your local machine `git clone [YOUR_PRIVATE_REPO_GIT]`
+3. `cd [YOUR_REPO]`
+4. Add the original webhook repo as a remote: `git remote add upstream https://github.com/ModelEarth/webhook.git`
+5. Fetch and merge changes from the original repo: `git fetch upstream` \ `git merge upstream/main`
+6. Push changes to Your Repo: `git push origin main`

 ## Google Form